 Race Over Sand Dunes at the Wahiba Sands

-At the mention of travelling in the Middle East, your mind probably conjures up images of roaming through desert-scapes and rolling sand dunes that extend as far as the eye can see.
+Any mention of travelling in the Middle East probably leads your mind to conjure up images of desert scapes and rolling sand dunes that extend as far as the eye can see.
 It is likely that there are also camels and Bedouins involved in the image too – Lawrence of Arabia style.

 Swim in the Clear Pools of Wadi Shab